 — Laura Guarillio (@lguarillio) May 14, 2018

 You walk into a store, see the discount section and you see something you like, but guess what?
-None of them are available in your size.
+None of them is available in your size.
 NOPE.
 Nothing there for big girls.
 Where are the L or XL or XXL at, people?

-The worst thing is, plus size retail stores rarely offer many discounts too.
+The worst thing is, plus-size retail stores rarely offer many discounts too.
 Perhaps because there aren’t many stores that exclusively caters to plus size women, that with or without a discount – the product still sells.

 5. Plus size clothing should not cost more

 Can someone please explain to me why plus size clothing is double the price then "regular" sizes?
 Even Forever 21 which use to be my go to place is more.
 This is just rediculous and unfair.
 Big girls like to look fabulous also! #plussizeproblems #plussizefashion #thisisrediculous

 If you compare outfits from a regular store to a plus-size one, clothes from plus size store usually cost more than regular-sized clothes.
 Women of curves don’t deserve to pay more just because we’re thicker.
 We shouldn’t have to be charged for the extra cloth used to make an outfit.